digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 Protocol version should be set explicitly
 """""""""""""""""""""""""""""""""""""""""
-Until now, the configuration of a domain was picking the latest protocol version by default.
+Until now, the sync domains were configures to pick the latest protocol version by default.
-Since the protocol version is an important parameter of the domain, having this value set behind the scenes caused unwanted behavior.
+Since the protocol version is an important parameter of the sync domain, having this value set behind the scenes caused unwanted behavior.

-You now must specify the protocol version for your domain:
+You now must specify the protocol version for your sync domain:

 .. code:: text